 Wonder how to get close enough to, say, cut nails behind lapped siding?
 Flip over the blade (teeth up) in the clamp assembly, then cut away.
 Avoid sawing into the siding.

 Although recip saws are relatively safe, you must follow some rules.

-- Blades generate plenty of heat.
-Just after making a cut, you can get a nasty burn grabbing the blade
+Blades generate plenty of heat.
+Just after making a cut, you can get a nasty burn grabbing the blade to change it.

 Required Tools for this Project

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.